m417z/KNSoft.SlimDetours/Docs/TechWiki/Avoid Occupying System Reserved Region When Allocating Trampoline/README.md

 ```
 [jdu2600](https://github.com/jdu2600) is also aware of this issue and has opened an unofficial PR [microsoft/Detours PR #307](https://github.com/microsoft/Detours/pull/307) for [Detours](https://github.com/microsoft/Detours) wants to update this range to adapt the latest Windows.

-[mhook](https://github.com/martona/mhook) is a well-known Windows API hooking library like [Detours](https://github.com/microsoft/Detours), it's a pity that it doesn't seem to take this issue into account.
+[MinHook](https://github.com/TsudaKageyu/minhook) and [mhook](https://github.com/martona/mhook) are both well-known Windows API hooking libraries, but unfortunately they don't seem to take this issue into account.

 ## SlimDetours implementation